-YAR is governed by a majority youth Board of Directors currently comprised of 23 youth (ages 14 – 24) and two adults.
+YAR is governed by a majority youth Board of Directors currently comprised of 25 youth and young adults (ages 14 – 24).
 The Board is responsible for all aspects of organizational governance and development including managing two rigorous grant cycles per year, organizational development, budgeting and fund development and setting programmatic priorities.

 Each Board member joins one or more committee.
 Standing committees of the Board are:

-Executive Committee – comprised of all the Board officers and committee chairs who are responsible for monitoring the overall direction and operation of the organization including fundraising and fiscal management, strategic partnerships and dealing with any Board member issues.
+Executive Committee — comprised of all the Board officers and committee chairs who are responsible for monitoring the overall direction and operation of the organization including fundraising, fund development and fiscal management, strategic partnerships and dealing with any Board member issues.

 The President and Treasurers oversee YAR checking accounts and sign checks.
 Board development responsibilities include building a strong cohesive team by identifying and creating leadership, skill building, training and recognition and reward opportunities for the Board of Directors.
 The committee is also responsible for developing the annual incoming Board member recruitment, training and election strategy including the reception, interview process and orientation.
 The Executive Committee takes the lead in planning our annual planning retreat.